As part of the Barbara Stanwyck Blogathon hosted by The Girl with the White Parasol

 The woman in this kind of filmic narrative confronts the non-object of her own fear, she is literally confronting herself.
 As Linda Williams lucidly demonstrates in her writing about horror films, the monster acts as a kind of mirror, reflecting back to the woman an image of her own lack, a form of female ‘castration.’
 The monster, or here the image of Sally as a grotesquely distorted painting, acts as horrifying exhibitionism equivalent to that of the woman.

 The ‘female paranoia’ Gothic film definitely seems a kindred spirit to the horror film, positing the woman in peril as the one who looks and ultimately reveals the existing terror, invoking the ‘monster.’
 Here the subject of monstrous femininity is personified in works of art depicted by deathly women.

 As Julia Kristeva describes in Powers of Horror; ‘the place where meaning collapses’, is in our culture the place allotted to a femininity which is excluded from language and the symbolic order.”
 Later Kristeva refers to her concept of the abject as ‘the horrible and fascinating abomination which is connoted in all cultures by the feminine.”

-In Jane Eyre the place where meaning collapses is the space given to the madwoman from the point of view of a room filled with blackness.
-In The Two Mrs. Carrolls, the place where meaning collapses is Geoffrey’s studio that harbors the iconic painting, which signal’s Sally’s fate.
+In Jane Eyre, the place where meaning collapses is the space given to the madwoman from the point of view of a room filled with blackness.
+In The Two Mrs. Carrolls, the place where meaning collapses is Geoffrey’s studio which harbors the iconic painting, which signals Sally’s fate.